izzuddin-noormy/ai-hedge-fund/README.md

-# Simons AI
+# Simons AI (A tribute to Jim Simons - Renaissance Technologies for showing me the most difficult path in my life)

-This is a proof of concept for an AI-powered hedge fund.
-The goal of this project is to explore the use of AI to make trading decisions.
-This project is for **educational** purposes only and is not intended for real trading or investment.
+This is a proof of concept for an AI-powered Sovereign Wealth Fund.
+The goal of this project is to explore the use of AI to make investment decisions.
+This project is for **educational** purposes only and is not intended for real investment.

 This system employs several agents working together: